SthaSus/Hospital-Management/README.md

 # Hospital-Management
-Python Hospital Management Project using OOP and Tikinter
+Python Hospital Management Project using OOP and tkinter